jazzcake/singo/README.md

 # singo

 I created a forked version of Singo to test its compatibility with Unity's WebRTC module.
-I only utilized the data channel sample from Unity-WebRTC, which required me to set up a WebSocket server
+I only utilized the data channel sample from Unity-WebRTC, which required WebSocket.

+Please check below for more information.
 - https://github.com/tockn/singo
 - https://github.com/paullouisageneau/libjuice
 - https://github.com/Unity-Technologies/com.unity.webrtc